mancioshell/NEMTAB/README.md

-#Angular Express MongoDB Bootstrap Noty JS Seed
+#NodeJS ExpressJS  AngularJS MongoDB Bootstrap NotyJS Seed

-I improved this project, adding Noty JS (http://needim.github.io/noty/) for Popup Notifications, and creating a small set of REST APIs to perform login, logout and check session in Express JS, interacting with MongoDB.
+     I improved this project, adding Noty JS (http://needim.github.io/noty/) for Popup Notifications, and creating a small set of REST APIs to perform login, logout, signup and some CRUD operations with Express JS and MongoDB.
-I remove Jade Templating, because i don't like it, so i implemented some little html page, using Angular JS template engine.
+     I remove Jade Templating, because i don't like it, so i implemented some little html partilals, using Angular JS template engine.

 Forked from [btford/angular-express-seed](https://github.com/btford/angular-express-seed) and spiced with [Twitter Bootstrap](https://github.com/twitter/bootstrap). jQuery added for convenience.